lwdozal/AI-ML_PipelineWorkshop/README.md

-# AI Workbench for Synthetic Data Generation, M-LLM Comparison, and Network Building
+# AI Workbench for Synthetic Data Generation, Generative M-LLM Comparison, and Network Building
-- Funded by Jetstream2 \
+*Funded by Jetstream2* \
-MLOPs and LLMOPs for Jetstream2 AI Worskhop \
+*MLOPs and LLMOPs for Jetstream2 AI Worskhop* \
 December 2025

+AI/MLOPs pipeline that runs synthetically generated image data through a Multimodal-LLM to generate labels and captions of each image.
+These labels and captions are semantically evaluated and then implemented into a network structure to understand different thematic representations and how they are grouped.

+The synthetically generated images follow the topic of a specific case study, a social movement.
+The process uses quantitative and Human-In-The-Loop evaluation to identify patterns within the network structure to summarize the overall narrative found within the collection of images.

 ### Implementation

 1. Download/clone the repository and save to your desired folder
 2. Create a new virtual environment
+- add how to create a new environment
+- add requirements doc

 ## [Data Collection and Evaluation](https://github.com/lwdozal/AI-ML_PipelineWorkshop/tree/main/DataCollection)